We believe that suicide can be prevented. An estimated one in five of us has had suicidal thoughts, but no one wants to talk about it.

 “Asking directly about suicide can begin a conversation that saves a person’s life,” Isabel adds, “we want to ensure that individuals and organisations in our community are confident in doing so.”

 It’s also important to remember if you’re experiencing a relationship breakdown to speak to someone you trust like a friend, colleague, family member or health professional about how you’re feeling.

 You may be overwhelmed by your emotions, overwhelmed by anxiety, hearing or seeing things that are frightening you or experiencing suicidal thoughts.

 Whatever your experience, it is nothing to be ashamed of.
 Talking to someone could be the first step to feeling better.

-In Cambridgeshire and Peterborough, you can access the NHS First Response Service to speak with the crisis team by calling 111 and selecting option 2.
+In Cambridgeshire and Peterborough, you can access the NHS First Response Service to speak with the crisis team by calling 111 and selecting the mental health option.

 Advice for young people at risk of suicide

 0800 068 4141 (helpline 10am – 10pm, Monday – Friday 2pm – 5pm, weekend and bank holiday)

 National Helpline for LGBT+Victims and survivors of abuse or violence